This story is about my Dad and Mum on their second trip back home together, but without us kids as we had all settled down.

 Before arriving in Canada, they had to take a British Airways plane to London.
 Mum told me that the Heathrow airport was so big that they had to catch a bus to get to where their plane was taking off and that they nearly missed it.

 On the 1st October, they arrived in Miami, but only for a short time and then they boarded an American Airlines plane bound for Caracas, Venezuela.
 They stayed there for 3 weeks catching up with Dad's nephews and neices and a few special friends.
-One of them was his best friend Luigi who he had also gone to school with.
-They left there with amazing memories and a photo of his school days with Luigi which they had done up for him.
-He was so happy.
+One of them was his best friend Luigi who he had also gone to school with and got up to mischief with when he was a teenager.
+The smile on Dad's face said it all.
+They left there with amazing memories.

 Then on 22nd October, they arrived in Dallas Fort Worth for a short time and then off to Los Angeles where they would let themselves go.
 They went off to Disneyland where they went crazy on all the rides like they were young teenagers in love.
 Mum just followed Dad as he wanted to do anything and everything.
 Maybe one day I wont be so scared of rides.